Florida Keys, USA

 Seven Mile Bridge and a few more Miles to Key West

-Arriving at the Islamorada that would welcome us that night, we settled in the hotel and immediately set out to discover.
-A reality that we should be aware of in that marginal context but, even so, capitalist of USA, surprised us.
+A reality that we should be aware of in that marginal but still capitalist context of the USA, surprised us.

-No matter how hard we tried, access to the ever-imminent coastline was monopolized by private properties, vacation homes, hotels, resorts and the like.
+No matter how hard we tried, access to the imminent coastline was monopolized by private properties, vacation homes, hotels, resorts and the like.

 Street of Islamorada with the blue sea in the background.